-- Eight-channel DMA (Direct Memory Access) controller - Wait and Stop low-power standby modes - Configurable and flexible arbitration methods for shared peripherals and shared memory blocks. - Powerful audio data communication abilities: - Four Enhanced Serial Audio Interface (ESAI) modules to transmit and receive audio data., with two ESAI modules per core.
-Each ESAI module includes up to 4 receivers and 6 transmitters, master or slave.
-I2S, Left-justified, Right-justified, Sony, AC97, network and other programmable protocols are supported. - One SPDIF module that is shared by the cores to transmit and receive audio data in IEC958 format. - Powerful host communication ports: - Two Serial Host Interface (SHI) modules, with one SHI per core.
-The SHI modules support SPI and I2C protocols, multi-master capability in I2C mode, 10-word receive FIFO, and support for 8, 16 and 24-bit words. - Two parallel Host Interface (HDI24) modules with DMA support, with one HDI24 per core.
-The HDI24 modules support 8, 16 and 24-bit host interfaces.
-Each HDI24 module is a full-duplex, double-buffered parallel port that can connect directly to the data bus of a host processor. - Two triple-timer modules (TEC), with one TEC per core - Two watchdog timer modules (WDT) to prevent software runaway conditions, with one WDT per core - Seamless hardware Asynchronous Sampling Rate Converter (ASRC) module, to support different sample rate audio data transmission and reception.
-The ASRC can be accessed by both DSP cores. - Supports three data sampling rate convert pairs at the same time - Different data sampling rate convert pairs can be used by different cores at the same time - Inter-Core Communication (ICC) module: - 64K shared memory between two DSP cores - Supports a flexible arbitration system which allows multiple methods of arbitration - Non-maskable and maskable interrupts between the two cores - Poll data registers for simple data transfer - As many as 79 GPIO pins, shared with other peripherals function pins.
-The actual number of pins is different for different packages.
+One S/PDIF module that is shared by the cores to transmit and receive audio data in IEC958 format.

+- Powerful host communication port: - Two Serial Host Interface (SHI) modules, with one SHI per core.
+The SHI modules support SPI and I2C protocols, multi-master capability in I2C mode, 10-word receive FIFO, and support for 8, 16 and 24-bit words. - Two triple-timer modules (TEC), with one TEC per core - Two watchdog timer modules (WDT) to prevent software runaway conditions, with one WDT per core - Seamless hardware Asynchronous Sampling Rate Converter (ASRC) module, to support different sample rate audio data transmission and reception.
+The ASRC can be accessed by both DSP cores. - Supports three data sampling rate convert pairs at the same time - Different data sampling rate convert pairs can be used by different cores at the same time - Inter-Core Communication (ICC) module: - 32K shared memory between two DSP cores - Supports a flexible arbitration system which allows multiple methods of arbitration - Non-maskable and maskable interrupts between the two cores - Poll data registers for simple data transfer - As many as 33 GPIO pins, shared with other peripherals function pins.